ilyakurdyukov/ch341tool/README.md

 #### Commands (SD cards)

-These extra commands are for SD cards, which can be connected to the CH341 using a little board with an SD card slot.
+These extra commands are for SD cards, which can be connected to the CH341 using a little board with an SD card slot (often sold as modules for Arduino).

 - `sd_init`: initialize the SD card.